cyrille-blanchet-1974/sudoku/README.txt

 -> in square NE the cell at line 3 and column 2 has the value 1 -> Cel N° 25

 lvl 3:
+If a value is not in the possible of a line less a cell then the cell has this values same for column same for square

 lvl4: x wing to dow
 if a value is present in two columns in only two same lines